California’s Short-Lived Climate Pollutant Reduction Strategy

 Organics Recycling Facilities

-SB 1383 requires organic waste facilities and operations to measure and report organic waste material activity, including composting and anaerobic digestion.
+Organic waste facilities and operations must measure and report organic waste activity, including composting and anaerobic digestion.

 Local Enforcement Agencies